swharden/pyABF/doc/abf-file-format/readme.md

 * StatsSection - Stats config

 # Reading theData
 This section is largely redacted.
 The best way to see how data is read is to view the source code provided in this folder.
-It all boils down to the extraction data using variable lists and structure codes.
-Some complex sections (i.e., `EpochPerDACSection`) have a structure for each DAC and need to be intereated several times (according to the `entryCount` found when creating the section map).
+It all boils down to the extraction of binary data into objects using variable lists and structure codes.
+Some complex sections (i.e., `EpochPerDACSection`) have a structure for each DAC and need to be iterated several times (according to the `entryCount` found when creating the section map).

 # What information is available in an ABF?
 ABF files contain a _lot_ of structured variables.
 Most likely are only interested in a handfull of them.
 I'll list all of the variables here and add comments to the ones I think are important or noteworthy.
 Note that there are plenty of variables for which I have no clue what they do.